Halt and Catch Fire (computing): Other CPUs

 The SM83 processor core in the Game Boy's LR35902 system on chip has a similar issue, triggered by two consecutive HALTs with interrupts disabled.
 The core itself contains 11 opcodes that fully lock the CPU when executed.

-The Hitachi SC61860 mainly used in Sharp pocket computers in the 1980–1990 also have an undocumented HCF instruction with the opcode 7B.
+The SC61860, mainly used in Sharp pocket computers in the 1980s and 1990s, has an undocumented HCF instruction with the opcode 7B.